tcramm0nd/census-cb/README.md

 </div>

 ## To Do
-- provide some better functionality for editing Entity Information after a BoundaryFile object is declared
+  - provide some better functionality for editing Entity Information after a BoundaryFile object is declared.
-- update `__str__` to return the attributes of the boudnary file